mahavedalla/mahavedalla/docs/questions/viveka/whether-seclusion-has-a-purpose.md

 ---
-Questions: What is the purpose of seclusion?
+Questions: Whether seclusion has a purpose?
 Category: Viveka
 Tags:
 Sutta References: AN 10.72; AN 10.90